Do I need an SR-22?

-What if I need an SR-22 in a different state than where I live?
+What if I need an SR-22 in a state I don't live in?

 No problem.
 That's common, especially if you received a violation while visiting or living in a different state.
 Progressive can file your SR-22 anytime and anywhere in the United States.

-What if I need a non-owner SR-22 and don't have a car?
+What if I need an SR-22 and don't have a car?

 Call us at 1-866-749-7436, and we'll refer you to an insurance agent in your area.
 You'll need a "Named Non-Owner Coverage Endorsement" with an SR-22, meaning you'll be covered under your state's liability requirements whenever you drive a vehicle.
 An agent can write you a policy with an SR-22 even if you don't have a vehicle.

 How much does an SR-22 cost?

 An SR-22 costs approximately $25 to file, though the cost may vary by state and the insurance company.
 In some states, you'll have to pay the filing fee up front.
 At Progressive, we'll include the fee for the SR-22 filing in your cost for each policy term.
 You'll also need to pay the filing fee with each policy term that the SR-22 is required.